ory/hydra/README.md

 ##### Install Tools

-When cloning ORY Hydra, run `make tools`.
+When cloning ORY Hydra, run `make deps`.
 It will download several required dependencies.
 If you haven't run the command in a while it's probably a good idea to run it again.

 #### Formatting Code